 Humanity faces a series of complex, interconnected sustainability challenges (e.g., climate change, racial and socioeconomic inequities, resource depletion and degradation).
 Tackling these challenges and achieving sustainability are the defining issues of our era; the consequences of not achieving sustainability are certainly catastrophic.
 Higher education has the opportunity and the responsibility of leading efforts to address these challenges and create a sustainable future.
 Education is in some ways both the cause of unsustainability and the strategy for achieving sustainability as it shapes people’s thinking, behaviors, and values which govern our path forward.
 At Furman, sustainability is more than a buzzword.
 It’s part of our identity and has been a core university value and a strategic priority for decades.
+Reach out to us here about any sustainability questions or comments you have.

 Shi Institute for Sustainable Communities